- Power poles may explode if their network's total consumption goes over the maximum consumption for that power pole type

-- You will usually want your subnetworks to only contain one type of power pole, so different power pole types do not automatically connect to each other
+- You will usually want your subnetworks to only contain one type of power pole, so power poles of different types no longer automatically connect to each other

 - New 4th tier power pole with very long range, high maximum power consumption, but no supply area

-- Each type of pole has a fully configurable maximum power consumption, but I'd appreciate feedback if you think that the default values should change
+- Each type of pole has a fully configurable maximum power consumption

 - You'll want to have a central 'spine' of higher tier poles.
-Use transformers to branch off it into subnetworks with lower tier poles or substations
+Use transformers to branch off it into subnetworks containing lower tier poles

 - Don't forget the vanilla methods of removing wires: